markc/bojax/README.md

 # BoJAX

-A very simple static blog system based on **Bootstrap and AJAX** using an optional Git (or [GitHub]) backend to manage a website, which can also act as a backup.
-The primary goals of this project are to provide...
+_A very simple static blog system based on **Bootstrap and AJAX** using an optional Git (or [GitHub]) backend to manage a website._

+The primary goal of this project is to provide...

 - a basic Bootstrap **mobile-first** interface
-- a fully AJAX/pushState driven `single page application`
+- an AJAX/pushState driven `single page application`
-- short tiny numeric URLs for posts by default
+- short numeric bookmarkable URLs for posts by default
 - modern HTML5/CSS3 attributes (no IE6/7/8/9 support)
 - will run on as little as a 64Mb VPS or LXC container
 - no PHP or server side language or database required